 - Repossessed vehicles are often sold ‘as is’ meaning you will be financially responsible for any problems or flaws that become apparent once you have paid for the vehicle.

-Whichever vehicle you choose, make sure you inspect it thoroughly and stick to your budget.
+Above all, whichever vehicle you choose, make sure you inspect it thoroughly and stick to your budget.